nicolaka/ucp-sd-ra/README.md

 - Basic understanding of common load balancing solutions such as [HAProxy](http://www.haproxy.org/) or [NGINX](https://www.nginx.com/)

 ### Requirements
 There are software version requirements for this reference architecture.
 Other variations have not been tested or validated.
-For more details on software compatibility and interoperability please go to Compatibility Matrix page here [Compatibility Matrix](https://success.docker.com/Get_Help/Compatibility_Matrix_and_Maintenance_Lifecycle).
+For more details on software compatibility and interoperability please go to the [Compatibility Matrix](https://success.docker.com/Get_Help/Compatibility_Matrix_and_Maintenance_Lifecycle).

 - Docker UCP 1.0.0
 - Docker Compose 1.6.1